lkrms/vscode-pretty-php/README.md

 ## Configuration

-To configure `pretty-php`, you can use the extension's VS Code settings, or you can add a `.prettyphp` or `prettyphp.json` file to your project:
+To configure `pretty-php`, you can use the extension's VS Code settings, or you can create a `.prettyphp` or `prettyphp.json` file in your project:

 ![.prettyphp file IntelliSense](images/json-schema-screenshot.png)

-**VS Code settings are ignored if an applicable configuration file is found.**
+VS Code settings are ignored if an applicable configuration file is found.

 More information about configuring `pretty-php` is available [here][configuration].